 Most students have immigration permission that extends beyond the end of their studies.
-You can work full time for this extra period once you have completed your course, which is confirmed in the Home Office's publication An employer's guide to right to work checks.
+You can work full time for this extra period once you have completed your course.

 Tier 4 sponsors are obliged to report early completion of a course to the Home Office.
 If you have more than 60 days' leave when your

 early completion is reported, the Home Office will contact you to let